webdis/webdis/README.md

 - Cluster Management
 - Changing Redis Configuration

+## Roadmap

+The roadmap for Webdis will be available in our documentation.

 ## Development

 If you want to help in the development of Webdis, I first recommend you look over the code and run it in a web browser to see how it works.